akhilsaini/aws-csa-2017/README.md

 ### Types of DNS Records -

-- SOA Record : SOA record stored the information about
+- SOA(Start of Authority) Record : SOA record stored the information about
   - The name of the server that supplied the data for the zone.
   - The administrar of the zone.
   - The current version of the data file.